Theoriginal007/Snakey/README.md

 change_direction(new_direction): Changes the snake's direction based on user input. check_collisions(snake): Checks if the snake has collided with the boundaries or itself. game_over(): Displays the game over screen.
-UI Components
-label: Displays the current score.
-canvas: The main game area where the snake and food are drawn.